Cohen Plan: Xenophobia and anti-communism

-Parallel to the spread of the Jewish-Communist conspiracy, in the 1920s and 1930s Brazil underwent structural changes and received a large contingent of immigrants, through whom different avant-garde ideological currents arrived; among them came European workers with an old union experience and a more developed partisan culture, among them communist militants, including some of Jewish origin.
+Parallel to the spread of the Jewish-Communist conspiracy myth, in the 1920s and 1930s Brazil underwent structural changes and received a large contingent of immigrants, through whom different avant-garde ideological currents arrived; among them came European workers with an old union experience and a more developed partisan culture, among them communist militants, including some of Jewish origin.
 Although Brazil already had a long history of fear of popular forces, foreigners were viewed with particular suspicion, especially when they took the lead in social movements; in these cases, they often ended up arrested, tortured, and then deported.

-With rise of Getúlio Vargas to power, through the 1930 revolution, politics became radicalized and a deeply anti-communist and xenophobic sentiment was definitively installed in the country.
+With the rise of Getúlio Vargas to power, through the 1930 revolution, politics became radicalized and a deeply anti-communist and xenophobic sentiment was definitively installed in the country.
 In order to stay in power, Vargas forged alliances with the Brazilian military and the integralists, created mechanisms to exalt his own image, and sought to demonstrate that the country was permanently exposed to external forces, especially a "red threat".

 Communism was already being portrayed by conservative elites as a "monster" that threatened "the social order and Christian morals of the family", as, incidentally, had also been happening in Europe since the 19th century.
 Also in Europe, anti-communism had served as a unifying force for all sorts of conservative sectors of society and any political manifestation that disagreed with or threatened the current order was labeled "communist".